phalcon/documentation/docs/performance.md

 ```

 ## Client
 Another area to focus on is the client.
 Improving the loading of assets such as images, stylesheets, javascript files can significantly improve performance and enhance user experience.
-There are a number of tools that can help with identifying bottlenecks on the client:
+There are a number of tools that can help with identifying bottlenecks for the client:

 ### Browsers
 Most modern browsers have tools to profile a page's loading time.
 Those are easily called _web inspectors_ or _developer tools_.
-For instance when using Brave or any Chromium based browser you can inspect the page and the developer tools will show a waterfall of what has loaded for the current page (files), how much time it took and the total loading time:
+For instance, when using Brave or any Chromium-based browser you can inspect the page and the developer tools will show a waterfall of what has loaded for the current page (files), how much time it took, and the total loading time:

 ![](assets/images/content/performance-chrome-1.jpg)

 A relatively easy fix for increasing client performance is to set the correct headers for assets so that they expire in the future vs. being loaded from the server on every request.
 Additionally, [CDN][cdn] providers can help with distributing assets from their distribution centers that are closest to the client originating the request.

 ### Yahoo!
 YSlow
-[YSlow][yslow] analyzes web pages and suggests ways to improve their performance based on a set of [rules for high performance web pages][yslow_rules]
+[YSlow][yslow] analyzes web pages and suggests ways to improve their performance based on a set of [rules for high-performance web pages][yslow_rules]

 ![](assets/images/content/performance-yslow-1.jpg)